thegr1ffyn/thegr1ffyn.github.io/data/blog/writeups/osint/Breton - OSINT.md

 AOF{7:49:46AM

-Now to find second half, we can see on our screen that the location is “Onslow Bay”.
+Now to find second half, we can see on our screen that the location is **Onslow Bay**

 This is our second half.